jaredhoberock/cumem/tests/README.md

     $ make test

-To build and execute all test programs in a subdirectory (note the trailing slash):
+To build and execute all test programs in a subdirectory named `subdirectory/` (note the trailing slash):

     $ make subdirectory/